pizzadejamon/PublicHolidayAPI/README.md

 This is a free Holiday API.
 It takes year & country as parameter and returns
 JSON object with all holidays and dates, for the given year.

-Most API's on the internet are too expansive, so i decided to develop my own,
+Most API's i could find on the internet were to pricy, so i decided to develop my own,
 and share the code for free.

+I'm hosting the API at https://api.mriehl.de

-Any suggestions, fixes and comments highly appreciated.
+Any suggestions, fixes and comments are highly appreciated.

 Read further down below for technical stuff & how to use this API.

+#this is not finished, will add this later

 #Types
 Type		Meaning